veebch/btcticker/README.md

 If you are running the Pi headless, connect to your Raspberry Pi using `ssh`.

-Connect to your ticker over ssh

-Update and install necessary packages
+Connect to your ticker over ssh and update and install necessary packages
 ```
 sudo apt-get update
 sudo apt-get install -y python3-pip mc git libopenjp2-7